clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

 This tutorial assumes you have installed |CL| on your host system.
-For detailed instructions on installing |CL| on a bare metal system, follow the :ref:`bare metal installation instructions<bare-metal-install>`.
+For detailed instructions on installing |CL| on a bare metal system, follow the :ref:`bare metal installation instructions<bare-metal-install-server>`.

 Before you install any new packages, update |CL| with the following command: